-South Crofty Mine Inside 1: This page contains internal images of both the Winders and the Compressor House, it was rare for those I knew at the mine to have time to show me around.
+South Crofty Mine Inside 1: This page contains internal images of both the Winders also the Compressor House.
+It was rare for those I knew at the mine to have time to show me around.

 All of these images were taken when the mine was still open.

-Maintenance was carried out on the winders on Saturdays.
-First job was to check the signalling system down the shafts on each working level up to surface, for correct operation.
-3.3kV supply was then isolated to the winder and locked off with special safety locks to ensure it was safe to start work.
+Maintenance was usually carried out on the winders on Saturdays.
+Firstly we had to check the signalling system down the shafts on each working level up to surface.
+To verify correct operation.
+The 3.3kV supply was then isolated to the winder and locked off with special safety locks so it was safe to start work.

 This was a wonderful device.
 The driver will say that he drives the winder, but in reality the Lilly controls/monitors what the winder driver is doing.
 If events move outside the parameters set by the Lilly, it will firstly alarm, then shut down the winder in a safe mode.